bereyhi-courses/dl-utoronto/project.md

 The course project will be seriously started in the second half of the course.
 In these project, you choose a topic from the list of available topics and work through semester to deliver the requested outcomes of the project.
 Regardless of topic of the project, you will need to follow the following steps:

-1. Make a group of 4.
+1. Make a group of 3 or 4.
 Due to the course size, smaller group size is only accepted under __special circumstances,__ e.g., working on an open-ended topic of your own or a group member dropping in the middle of semester.
-2. Choose your topic by the end of __Week 6.__ It is strongly suggested to choose _as soon as possible_ to get into the problem and start preliminaries.
+2. Submit your topic by the end of __Week 5.__ It is strongly suggested to choose _as soon as possible_ to get into the problem and start preliminaries.
 2. You will be allocated to a TA, who could help you throughout the project.
-3. Deliver initial milestones of the project in a progress briefing.
+3. Deliver initial milestones of the project in a progress briefing by __Week 10__.
 The progress briefing will serve as the base for your final report.
 4. Deliver your final results by the end of semester.
 This includes the final report, the source codes, and a final presentation in our internal seminar.

 <p>